zukunft/zukunft.com/docs/llm/pending.md

 the shared changes and overwrites api arrays moved from cfg/sandbox/sandbox.php to the new cfg/sandbox/sandbox_related.php, because sandbox (one db id per row) and sandbox_multi (a group id per row) have no common parent and the value needs the same code; a third hierarchy would use the same helper

 adding the 'value tab box' to base_views.json shifts the database id of every component imported after it: the two components of company.json and companies.json move from 347/348 to 348/349 in src/test/resources/unit/component/list.csv, and the component links of every view after value_default shift by one too

+## user page

+a group of the 'all_user_overwrites' column shows only the changes of the shown page and not how many overwrites of that type the user has: change_log_actions::GROUP_BY_TYPE splits the rows into one table per object type, but the list is cut to the configured row limit before the split, so a group holds the newest changes of its type and not all of them. a count per type needs its own query that counts the user sandbox rows per table; user_list::load_sql_count_all_rows already builds that union per user and would only have to keep the per-table counts instead of summing them

+cfg/ref/ref_list extends type_list and not sandbox_list, although a ref is a sandbox_link: that is why it needs its own load_by_ids and its own empty load_names_related to be usable as a name list of the change log (see change_log_list::name_lists), and why the generic type_list load selects a code_id column that the refs table does not have (see the comment of load_by_phr_id); moving it to sandbox_link_list like term_view_list would remove all three exceptions

 ## component page tabs